 It will not only be cumbersome but painstaking in trying to settle these interests.
-Therefore the ATS allocates to buyers according to bid prices (Pb) with particular reference to offer prices (Po).
-That is, investor i with the highest bid price (Pbi) is allocated qi quantities of xyz security for Pbi price, provided Pbi is not less than the offer price Poi, then the system allocates to the next highest investor i with the next highest pbi until all the available quantities of the stock qdi are allocated at a price not less than their quoted Poi (Obodos, 2005; Eriki & Idolor, 2009).
+Therefore the ATS makes allocation to buyers according to bid prices (Pb) with particular reference to offer prices (Po).
+That is, investor i with the highest bid price (Pbi) is allocated qi quantities of xvz security for Pbi price, provided Pbi is not less than the offer price Poi, then the system allocates to the next highest investor i with the next highest pbi until all the available quantities of the stock qdi are allocated at a price not less than their quoted Poi (Obodos, 2005; Eriki & Idolor, 2009).
 Therefore, for any particular trading day, all traded security would have a range of prices for which they changed ownership.
-These price ranges from high to low and can quite simply be incorporated into the Markov Chains model to either predict the future direction of prices or provide justification for the randomness of security prices as we have shown in the study.
+These price ranges from high to low and can quite simply be incorporated into the Markov Chains model to either predict the future direction of prices or provide justification for randomness of security prices as we have shown in the study.

-B. Estimation of a Stock's Transition and Initial Probability Matrix
+Estimation of a Stock's Transition and Initial Probability Matrix

-Any Markov process can be completely described using its Transition Probability Matrix (TPM).
-For our study we propose a three state of nature Markov Chain model simply portrayed as rising (r), drop (d) and stable (s); is presented to show three basic possible price movement of a stock on any particular trading day.
+Any Markov process can be completely described by means of its Transition Probability Matrix (TPM).
+For our study we propose a three state of nature Markov Chain model simply portrayed as rise (r), drop (d) and stable (s); is presented to show three basic possible price movement of a stock on any particular trading day.
 We also propose that given any previous state it is still possible to migrate to a new state.
 Thus we can have a rise leading to a rise, a rise leading to stable prices and a rise leading to a drop in prices.
-This we depicted as rr, rs and rd.
+This we depicted as rr, rs and rd in Figure 1.
 Similar conditions are also projected for movements in prices when the prior states are stable or dropping prices.
-Hence we also have similar scenarios captured as dr, dd, ds, sr, sd, and ss.
-The probabilities of migrating to the next state are given as $P_i$ and the sum of probabilities of necessity must mathematically approximately equal one (1).
-This is depicted as follows:
+Hence we also have similar scenarios captured in Figure 1 depicted as dr, dd, ds, sr, sd, and ss.
+For the current model we present also a directed graph shown in Figure 1 to depict the Markovian price movement process.
+The labelling portrays the probability of moving from state to state.